Various trees in the Japanese Garden

 Many people try to contact us about tree pests, but the best place to go for that is the pest diagnostic clinic here at the University of Guelph.
 You can also try to identify your pest yourself by using this key developed by a University of Guelph graduate student.

 Our native species are the backbone of many different Ontario habitats.
 Each species account in the list below includes photos, identification information, natural history and cultural aspects of our leafy friends.
-A full listing of our Native Trees of Ontario will be available early 2013.
+We will continue to add species to the following list as accounts are completed.